lixilinx/FilterbanksBestPractices/README.md

 # Best practices with filterbanks

-Filterbank can be tricky.
+Filterbank is versatile but also tricky.
 I repeatedly see improper practices of it even from the most experienced DSP engineers.
 Hence, I’d like to share what I have learned and am continuing to learn from myself and others with many years of practice.
-Hopefully more to come when possible.
 The math and design tool are from [my paper](https://ieeexplore.ieee.org/document/8304771).

 ### What is a filterbank